Hear That Whistle Blow - Katie's First Memories

 Katie's Aunt's BFF

-There was also a water pump out back of the house that Katie was allowed to pump and get a drink from.
+They had a water pump out back of the house that Katie was allowed to pump and get a drink from.
 There was a sink with water inside of course from a well but this was just much more fun.
 She would always get sprayed so it had to wait until the pictures were over.
 The water and the dipper had such a great taste and made her tongue tickle.

 So Many Goodbyes